-CCTC's minimum relationship size is \$3 million.
+CCTC's minimum relationship size for separately managed accounts is \$3 million.
 Smaller relationships, or other fee or account accommodations, are considered based on factors such as expectations of future relationship size and are accepted at the discretion of executive management.